bestmacs/BlueSkyConnect/README.md

 Since BlueSky from your client computers is an outgoing connection most SMB networks won’t block it.
 In enterprise environments, BlueSky can read the proxy configuration in system preferences and send the tunnel through a proxy server.

-Read more in the [Wiki](https://github.com/logicnow/BlueSky/wiki)
+Read more in the [Wiki](https://github.com/BlueSkyTools/BlueSkyConnect/wiki) Visit the #bluesky channel of MacAdmins Slack for help.

 ## Docker Information

-Information regarding running BlueSky with docker can be found [in this README](https://github.com/logicnow/BlueSky/blob/master/docker/README.md)
+Information regarding running BlueSky with docker can be found [in this README](https://github.com/BlueSkyTools/BlueSkyConnect/blob/master/docker/README.md)